Who is an Investment Banking Analyst?

 Investment banking Analyst helps in developing a financial model from scratch.
 Financial Model has three general objectives that should be someone back of mind before start writing of any excel formulas or developing any assumptions These are

-- Coming up with the expected value of an investment
+- Coming up with an expected value

 - Assessing the Risk of the investment

-- Developing the financial structure of the transaction
+- Developing financial structure

 Effective assessment of Risk is the centerpiece of valuation and most fundamental reason for any financial model is created.